richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 ### Update cross-cloud access settings

-1. Sign in to the [Entra admin center](https://entra.microsoft.com) with a role that has at least [Security Administrator](/entra/identity/role-based-access-control/permissions-reference#security-administrator) permissions.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) with a role that has at least [Security Administrator](/entra/identity/role-based-access-control/permissions-reference#security-administrator) permissions.
 2. [Enable cross-cloud access settings](/entra/external-id/cross-cloud-settings#enable-the-cloud-in-your-microsoft-cloud-settings).
 3. [Add the the tenant to your organizational settings](/entra/external-id/cross-cloud-settings#add-the-tenant-to-your-organizational-settings).